isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2018-07-03-note-by-M-on-opportunities-legal-accounting-profession-in-future-economy.md

 ---
-layout: post
-title: Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Opportunities for the Legal and Accounting Profession in Our Future Economy
+title: 'Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Opportunities for the Legal and Accounting Profession in Our Future Economy'
 permalink: /news/legal-industry-newsletter/note-by-2M-on-opportunities-legal-accounting-profession-in-future-economy/
-breadcrumb: Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Opportunities for the Legal and Accounting Profession in Our Future Economy
+breadcrumb: 'Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Opportunities for the Legal and Accounting Profession in Our Future Economy'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}